 Those balloons in the link above certainly exploded and people certainly were hurt.
 Because the actual gas inside was hydrogen.

-We at bubbly balloons always use Helium to make the balloons float.
-We never use Hydrogen gas in balloons.
-Addditionally, our Helium Gas comes with 99.995% Purity certification.
-Furthermore, we use safe and certified Helium Helium cylinder regulators to fill the balloons like the world-renowned balloon decoration equipment manufacturer Conwin, USA .
-We follow all smart balloon practices and guidelines for safety.
+Never use Hydrogen gas in balloons.
+Use Helium Gas comes with 99.995% Purity certification.
+Use safe and certified Helium Helium cylinder regulators to fill the balloons like the world-renowned balloon decoration equipment manufacturer Conwin, USA .
+Follow all smart balloon practices and guidelines for safety.
 Now buy your helium balloons from Bubbly Balloons, the helium experts and your “helium balloons” are never going to burst into flames.
 Call us today at 98942 98924 and let us bring the magic of helium balloons to your next occasion!